GoodRelax/gr-simple-md-renderer/README.md

-# GRSMD — A Privacy-First Markdown Renderer That Runs in Your Browser
+# GRSMD — A Privacy-First Markdown Renderer & Viewer That Runs in Your Browser

-**GRSMD (GoodRelax Simple Markdown Renderer)** is a privacy-first Markdown renderer that runs entirely in the browser.
+**GRSMD (GoodRelax Simple Markdown Renderer & Viewer)** is a privacy-first Markdown renderer and viewer that runs entirely in the browser.

 - Client-side Markdown, Mermaid, and syntax highlighting
 - PlantUML rendering with explicit user consent